 What’s great about this museum is that it covers all of the histories of Clark County, from when the First Nations were dominant, to the rise of gambling and mining, the atomic age, right up to the present day with 1 October.
 And everything in between.
-Lots of characters make up the background and I’m proud of my adopted hometown.
+Lots of characters make up the background, and I’m proud of my adopted hometown.

 There are lots of interactive displays, lots of signage to encourage you.
-I enjoy museums that do that, rather than those who simply want you to look at something in a display case with a big fat “no touchy!” sign.
+I enjoy museums that do that, rather than those who want you to look at something in a display case with a big fat “no touchy!” sign.
 It seems so impersonal.
-History should be experienced if we have to distill it through a museum.
+Everyone should have history, even if we have to distill it through a museum.

 Here are some pictures I took while I was there: